gabrielwalt/dragndrop/README.md

 * Internet Explorer 8
 * Firefox 7
 * Chrome 15
+* Desktop Safari 5
-* Safari 5
+* Ipad Safari 5

 ### Implemented a sweet drag & drop jQuery library from scratch that features:
 * Uses the HTML5 events
 * Vertically reorderable elements
-* Multiple selections are possible by simply clicking on them (so I didn't make it with CTRL/CMD click, because I think it is more useable as it is now)
+* Multiple selections are possible by simply clicking on them
+* Contrary to what was asked, I didn't make the multi-select with CTRL/CMD+click, that makes it simpler, more useable and also makes it compatible with touch devices
+* Supports touch devices with the limitation that it doesn't allow dropping to another frame
 * Selection and dragging over different frames as well as different areas within the same document supported
 * Elements and classes used are fully configurable
 * It creates one global variable, but this can be disabled if not needing the multi-frame feature